artemisak/artemisak/README.md

 Predominantly Python, but also MATLAB / R in ML tasks.
 Swift for mobile development.

 ### Database
-SQLite and superficial familiarity with PostgreSQL, MongoDB
+SQLite and superficial familiarity with PostgreSQL, MongoDB.

 ### Additional
-A bit of HTML / CSS (Bootstrap) and Java Script (React, Express)
+A bit of HTML / CSS (Bootstrap) and Java Script (React, Express).

 ### Speaking
-RU (Native), EN (B1.2-B2)
+RU (Native), EN (B1.2-B2).